mmuman/AAUI2AUI/README.md

 ![Setup guide for the AAUI2AUI cable](setup.png "Setup guide")

-Some precautions must be taken with the power consomption of the AUI transceiver, to minimize the load on the Macintosh power supply.
+Some precautions must be taken with the power consumption of the AUI transceiver, to minimize the load on the Macintosh power supply.

 See the full [user manual](manual.md).